 - Ask your doctor if you can take ginger capsules or ginger tea, which may bring relief.

 - Some women report relief from wearing acupressure bands promoted for motion sickness.

 - You may find your nausea temporarily alleviated by tart or sour foods and beverages.

-The fatigue you’re experiencing is normal.
+Feeling run-down?
+The fatigue you’re likely experiencing is normal.
 It’s caused by pregnancy hormones and increased blood volume.
 Taking it easier may have to become a part of your routine.

 - Take naps.
 This can prove challenging if you’re working or caring for other children, but finding time for a catnap during the day can help combat fatigue.
 This will be important after your baby is born, too.

 - Go to bed earlier.

 - Drink more fluids earlier in the day so you don’t have to get up as often at night.

-- Let others take over some of the chores.
+- Let others take over some of the chores, if possible.

 - Drink plenty of fluids.
-The Institute of Medicine recommends that pregnant women drink 10 cups of fluid each day.
+The Institute of Medicine recommends that pregnant people drink 10 cups of fluid each day.
 Tip: If your urine is dark yellow, you may be dehydrated.

 - Increase your fiber consumption by eating lots of fruit, vegetables, whole-grain breads and cereals, beans, nuts, and bran.

 - Get moving.
-Exercise is good for the body and mind.
-It also helps prevent constipation.
+Exercise is good for the body and mind, but also helps prevent constipation.

-- Don’t take laxatives before talking with your doctor.
+- Don’t be tempted to take laxatives before talking with your doctor.